pyocd/pyOCD/docs/CONFIGURATION.md

 - `step_into_interrupt`: (bool) Set this option to True to enable interrupts when performing step operations.
 Otherwise interrupts will be disabled and step operations cannot be interrupted.
     Default is False.

+- `swv_clock`: (int) Frequency in Hertz of the SWO baud rate.
+Default is 1 MHz.

+- `swv_system_clock`: (int) Frequency in Hertz of the target's system clock.
+Used to compute the SWO baud rate divider.
+No default.

 - `telnet_port`: (int) Base TCP port number for the semihosting telnet server.
 The core number, which will be 0 for the primary core, is added to this value.
 Default is 4444.